kmurph73/algo_viz/README.md

 where `g(n)` is (confusingly) the distance to the start node, and `h(n)` is the distance to the goal node.

-We utilize a priority queue to ensure that the lowest cost node is always dequeued.
+We utilize a priority queue to ensure that the lowest cost node is always dequeued first.

 If we can only travel up/down/left/right ([Manhattan distance](https://en.wikipedia.org/wiki/Taxicab_geometry)), the function for calculating the distance to the goal node (`h(n)`) is: